ComputingTeachers/subjectKnowledge/writeup/_writeup.md

 I wanted to show a 'complete world map' of the dimensions of the discipline of computing.
 Even with verbal guidance and supporting text, many of my trainees were unable to distinguish what 'could be possible over a lifetime of teaching computing' with 'what is required in the next few months to gain qualified teacher status'.
 They were unable to conceive the audit tool as something they might be referring to for the next 5 years+.
 This created confusion and stress for trainees.

-As the audits were not assessment requirements, they were largely ignored by trainees and mentors.
+As the audits were not an assessment requirement, it was largely ignored by trainees and mentors.

 ### Reflecting on effectiveness of intervention